Booking for Edinburgh Festival?

 Take children on the last week

 If you have a family, bear in mind that the Scottish schools generally go back a week earlier than England’s.
-That means you’ve more chance or getting your bums on seats in the most popular kids’ shows.
+That means you’ve more chance or getting your bums on seats in the most popular kids’ shows then.

 Location, Location, Location